POST REMEDIATION VERIFICATION

-Post Remediation Verification, sometimes referred to as a “clearance test”, needs to be conducted after the removal and cleanup of the mold has been conducted, but PRIOR to the reconstruction of any building materials.
+Post Remediation Verification, sometimes referred to as a “clearance inspection”, is conducted after the removal and cleanup of the mold has been completed, but PRIOR to the reconstruction of any building materials.
 The previously affected areas are inspected to verify that all removal and cleaning procedures have been followed per the protocol.
-Mold samples will be collected in the remediated areas to verify that the home has been returned to a normal indoor environment and is safe for re-occupancy.
+Mold samples will be collected in the remediated areas to verify that the work area has been returned to a normal indoor environment and is safe for re-occupancy.

 In addition, if a licensed Mold Remediation Contractor (MRC) was used to perform the remediation, a Certificate of Mold Damage Remediation will be issued on a form adopted by the Texas Commissioner of Insurance.
 The Certificate of Mold Damage Remediation is your legal documentation that your home has undergone a mold remediation and that it has been successfully remediated and cleaned.
 This document is especially beneficial for legal documentation to insurance and mortgage companies and should you ever decide to sell your home, gives potential buyers peace of mind that the issues were addressed and properly corrected.

-(a) Not later than one week after completion of a mold remediation project, the licensed mold remediation contractor or company shall provide the property owner with copies of required photographs of the scene of the mold remediation taken before and after the remediation.
+(a) Not later than ten days after completion of a mold remediation project, the licensed mold remediation contractor or company shall provide the property owner with copies of required photographs of the scene of the mold remediation taken before and after the remediation.

 (b) Not later than the 10th day after the project stop date, the licensed mold remediation contractor or company shall provide a Certificate of Mold Damage Remediation to the property owner on a form adopted by the Texas Commissioner of Insurance.
 The Certificate of Mold Damage Remediation must include the following: